Europe pursues payment response as Russian gas supply threat eases

 PRICE PRESSURE

-Putin's decision to enforce rouble payments has boosted the Russian currency, which fell to historic lows after the Feb.
-24 invasion of Ukraine, which Moscow calls a "special military operation".
+Putin's decision to enforce rouble payments has boosted the Russian currency, which fell to historic lows at the start of the invasion, which Moscow calls a "special military operation".
 The rouble has since recovered much lost ground.

 European buyers are still prepared to buy gas under existing contracts while they seek clarity on Putin's demand, while Gazprom said on Friday it had started to notify clients of a requested switch of end-payment currency to roubles.